 Prescription-strength compression stockings are the most conservative way to treat vein disease.
 Compression stockings help lessen the symptoms caused by varicose veins, but they don’t treat the underlying problem.
 These stockings must be worn on a daily basis indefinitely since they do nothing to address the venous disease.

-Find out more about the latest approaches to varicose vein removal by calling North Shore Vein Center today or book an appointment online.
+Find out more about the latest approaches to varicose vein removal by calling North Shore Vein Center today.